Adroiti/docs-for-code-review-tools/PHP_CodeSniffer/WordPress.DB.PreparedSQLPlaceholders.md

   be passed.
 - Wildcards for LIKE compare values should be passed in via a replacement parameter.

-The sniff allows for a specific pattern with a variable number of placeholders created using code along the lines of:
+The rule allows for a specific pattern with a variable number of placeholders created using code along the lines of:
 `sprintf( 'query ....
 IN (%s) ...', implode( ',', array_fill( 0, count( $something ), '%s' ) ) )`.